RodriVale28/Auto_Claims-Project/README.md

 These findings provide actionable insights for insurance providers to refine their risk management strategies and enhance fraud detection systems.

-## Things to Consider / Limitations
+## Things to Consider
  * Trends observed at the state level might not reflect the full picture, since not every state was represented.
  * Some records contained missing, inconsistent, or incorrect values.
 For example, three columns with excessive missing data were removed, which may influence aggregated results.
  * Findings reflect only the period included in the dataset; patterns could differ in other periods.

-**Note:** The PivotTables and charts above are based on SQL queries executed in PostgreSQL
+**Note:** The Pivot Tables and charts above are based on SQL queries executed in PostgreSQL